 It is essential that the photos and videos introducing Estonia are authentic and of highest quality.
 They help to display our core values — pure and contrasting nature, digital society and smart, independent-minded people.
 Here, you’ll find guidelines for producing and sourcing the images that correspond to our visual language.

 Our toolbox contains high-quality images that can be used only for promoting Estonia.
 Use of these photos for any other purpose — in a political or commercial context — is by permission only.

 When in doubt, contact firstname.lastname@example.org.

 Authenticity means having the courage to be who you are.
-We don’t embellish things and we focus on what is unique about us and we only use photos and videos that are shot in Estonia or depict Estonian people, artworks, products, etc.
+We don’t embellish things and we focus on what is unique about us.
+We only use photos and videos that are shot in Estonia or depict Estonian people, artworks, products, etc.

 We value the natural and the everyday to the ersatz.
 Prefer images that convey an intimate image of Estonia, whether it is architecture, food culture, local design, artists or boulders and bogs.

 We come across as relevant, unique and authentic.